Charles Patrick Davis, MD, PhD

 Is trichinosis a common disease?

 Trichinosis is a common disease in many wild carnivorous and omnivorous animals worldwide, except for Australia.
-Because of strict measures by the meat (pork) industry and public-health authorities, especially in developed countries, the incidence of disease in humans has dropped dramatically in the last few decades.
+Infection is now relatively rare in the United States.
+During 2008 through 2010, 20 cases were reported per year, on average.
 For example, the United States has averaged only about 12-20 cases per year in the last two decades.
 However, there are outbreaks that occur sporadically in the world when meat (especially pork) is improperly cooked or is contaminated with undercooked or raw wild-game meat.
 If the source of the outbreak is a meat supplier, hundreds of people can become infected as was the situation that occurred in Poland in 2007.

 Is it possible to prevent trichinosis?